sinch/docs/docs/conversation/conversation-channel-support/conversation-telegram.md

 processing the inbound Telegram message.
 This contact contains the channel identity for the Telegram user, and you can use this `contact_id` to reach the Telegram user.

-The Telegram Bot channel identities are opaque identifiers which are scoped to an app.
-This means that the same Telegram user will have two different channel identities for two different Conversation API **apps**.
-Therefore, a Conversation API contact can have multiple Telegram Bot identities - the `/messages:send` endpoint automatically picks the correct identity which corresponds to the requesting app.
+The Telegram Bot channel identities are identifiers which are scoped to all apps.
+This means that the same Telegram user will have the same channel identities for two different Conversation API **apps**.

 #### Rich Message Support